partiallyordered/postman-migration/Proposal.md

     - Test execution duration will grow unreasonably, especially as Postman provides no facility for concurrent test execution.
 - Quality assurance is fundamentally impossible due to difficulty reviewing Postman collection diffs.
-This is the largest usage of Postman in Mojaloop.
+Quality assurance is the predominant usage of Postman in Mojaloop.
 - The test suite will grow increasingly flaky as it increases in size.
 This is fundamentally because of Postman's inability to handle the asynchronous nature of the FSPIOP API.
 Postman requires timeouts and polling to work around this, resulting in unreliable tests.
 It is not